Microsoft TechNet

 Windows Communication Foundation adapters

-Services hosted on the Application Object Server
+Services are hosted on Application Object Server

 For more information about services, see Services, service operations, and service groups.

-IIS services hosted without .NET Business Connector
+IIS services are hosted without .NET Business Connector

 For more information about services, see Services, service operations, and service groups.